 About 58 million Americans already work as freelancers- either full-time or part-time.
 Bureau of Labor Statistics projects, that the number of freelancers in the US is set to increase over the coming years.
 They cite the new normal as one of the main factors for an increasing number of people turning to freelance jobs.
 Freelancing jobs are generally recession-proof.
 Means, your skills, and work will remain relevant during recessions too, and help earn a stable income.

 Registering yourself on several top job boards actually increases your chances of finding a new job during the recession.
 All you need to do is sign-up on these topmost job boards using your Google or Facebook account or a valid email.
 The next step is to create an excellent resume that highlights your academic qualifications, job skills, work experience as well as extracurricular activities.
 You’ll have to update your profile occasionally.
 Don’t forget to add your contact details to ensure that an interested employer can contact you directly if necessary.

 Most top job boards offer free registrations as well as premium, paid ones.
 You can opt for any of these according to your needs and budget.
 Usually, every job board will send you email alerts about any new vacancies in your field, on your email.
 They offer the quick apply option, which allows you to simply press the ‘Apply’ button to forward your application and resume to a prospective employer.
 Nowadays, several job boards also offer free apps that you could download on your smartphone to apply for jobs during a recession or update your profile, among other functions.

 Join Professional Forums and Organizations

 Over the years, such forums and organizations are becoming top hunting grounds for employers to hire people.
 One of the reasons is that it lowers hiring costs and saves the hassles of inviting dozens of applications through online and offline ads.
-Secondly, memberships of such groups indicate you take your profession rather seriously.
-Thirdly, employers can get easy and honest references about you from these organizations.
+Secondly, memberships in such groups indicate you take your profession rather seriously.
+Thirdly, employers can get easy and honest references for you from these organizations.